Best Dog Harnesses of 2026

 What we didn't like: Brand-recommended sizing runs about one size too small for some dogs; no neck adjustment; no handle, but there is a version online with a handle

 At the end of the day, a dog harness is a safety tool, and it should fit your dog safely and comfortably, too.
 Many dog harnesses on the market are extremely short in the back, ride up in the armpits, and generally feel like they weren’t designed for most dogs’ bodies.
-The Non-stop Dogwear Line Harness is our top pick because it doesn’t have these common issues.
-The Line Harness feels like it was specifically designed for active dogs, and the fit was overwhelmingly the safest and least restrictive of the pool.
+The Non-stop Dogwear Line Harness 5.0 is our top pick because it doesn’t have these common issues.
+It feels like it was specifically designed for active dogs, and the fit was overwhelmingly the safest and least restrictive of the pool.

-Non-stop Dogwear Line Harness
+Non-stop Dogwear Line Harness 5.0

-The V-shaped neck of the Line Harness is cut perfectly so that dogs can fully extend their shoulders while running and hiking without restriction.
+The V-shaped neck of the Line Harness 5.0 is cut perfectly so that dogs can fully extend their shoulders while running and hiking without restriction.
 The design also allows enough room behind dogs’ front legs so the straps don’t ride into their armpits.

 This harness comes in an impressive 10 different sizes—more than any other option on this list.
 However, I found that the sizing tool on Non-stop Dogwear’s website sometimes recommended one size too small for this model specifically.

 When I first tested this harness, I ordered a size four for my Border Collie mix and a size five for my Rough Collie, but both seemed a little bit too small for them.
 When I sized up, the fit was better.
-On longer bodied dogs and dogs with deeper chests, I found that sizing up one size offered a more comfortable fit.
+On longer-bodied dogs and dogs with deeper chests, I found that sizing up one size offered a more comfortable fit.

-Although the Line Harness has tons of sizing options, it doesn’t have as much adjustability as other harnesses.
+Although the Line Harness 5.0 has tons of sizing options, it doesn’t have as much adjustability as other harnesses.
 The neck loop can’t be adjusted; only the two side straps that go around your dog’s stomach can change in length.

 While testing, I noticed some gaping at the chest when the harness was not attached to a leash on my oddly built, barrel-chested Border Collie mix.
 This harness tended to fit more “normally” shaped dogs a bit better since it lacks some of the adjustability of other options.
-However, the lack of adjustability means that you get a fully padded neck and a simple on/off design with only two clips, so there are trade offs either way.
+However, the lack of adjustability means that you get a fully padded neck and a simple on/off design with only two clips, so there are trade-offs either way.

-The Line Harness also offers reflective trim, a sturdy rear D-ring, an attachment point for a tracking line, and a front leash attachment point for sizes three and up.
+The Line Harness 5.0 also offers reflective trim, a sturdy rear D-ring, an attachment point for a tracking line, and a front leash attachment point for sizes three and up.

-Non-Stop Dogwear has a helpful 60-day free return policy for unused items, so it’s easy to return harnesses if the recommended size doesn’t fit your pup, and gives you a bit of room for error in sizing.
+Non-stop Dogwear has a helpful 60-day free return policy for unused items, so it’s easy to return harnesses if the recommended size doesn’t fit your pup and gives you a bit of room for error in sizing.

-The Line 5.0 harness is a great everyday walking and hiking harness, and I wouldn’t hesitate to use it for running, skiing, or biking with a dog who doesn’t pull or only pulls lightly.
+The Line Harness 5.0 is a great everyday walking and hiking harness, and I wouldn’t hesitate to use it for running, skiing, or biking with a dog who doesn’t pull or only pulls lightly.

 Best affordable dog harness: Kurgo Journey Air Dog Harness